poing/laravel-elb/GUIDE.md

 #### 9. Visit Site

-Open the site in a browser.
+Open your site in a browser.